 --Melbourne Central and State Library

---Swanston st (RMIT university, incorporating Metro Tunnel sites)
+--Swanston St (RMIT University, incorporating Metro Tunnel sites)

 --Southern Cross Station and exits

 We expect these priority locations to be captured and incorporated into an initial release within the first 12 months.
-Expansion to other city councils will also be pursued, including the City of Port Phillip where initial discussions have already been had to support travel in and around the South Melbourne Market.
+Expansion to other city councils will also be pursued, including the City of Port Phillip where initial discussions have already scoped how best to support travel in and around the South Melbourne Market.

 To what extent is your solution supported by quantitative or qualitative data (i.e use of City of Melbourne’s Open Data or consultation with the disability sector).
 Describe how this data has influenced the development of your solution (200 words)

 Ideation and concept development was inspired directly from the City of Melbourne's commissioned research report evaluating Melbourne’s accessibility for the sensory-impaired (Riordan & Potter, 2015).
 This research uncovered a wealth of challenges faced by those experiencing vision and/or hearing loss, including the high cognitive demands associated with navigating busy sections of the CBD, dealing with unforeseen obstacles, events and rallies, and tracking progress along specific routes based on mental models and sensory information.
-Subsequent development of this idea over the last 12 months has been guided by both consultation with low vision experts within our team, Accessibility Officers in both the City of Melbourne and City of Port Phillip, and discussions with potential end-users, as members of the vision impaired community.
+Subsequent development of this idea over the last 12 months has been guided by consultation with low vision experts within our team, Accessibility Officers in both the City of Melbourne and City of Port Phillip, and discussions with potential end-users, who are members of the vision impaired community.
 Subsequent inspection of the City of Melbourne’s Open Data Portal has uncovered a number of directly relevant data sets, including foot path steepness, tactile ground surface indicators, pedestrian volumes, event and construction permits.
 These datasets, along with user-generated content, now form the backbone of the proposed live update location information delivery, for both journey preparation and on-foot navigation modalities.

 If you were to win; how do you plan to use $20,000 and how do you envision City of Melbourne or the partner organisations supporting you in developing and scaling your solution?
 (500 words)

-Should our application be successful, resources will be allocated to three key objectives: Journey preparation software development and on-foot guidance research and development for an initial prototype focused on the Flinders Street to Ross House route, city-wide 360 ambisonic sound and video recording, and user experience testing, described in detail below.
+If successful, resources will be allocated to three key objectives: (1) Journey preparation software development and on-foot guidance research for an initial prototype focused on the Flinders Street to Ross House route, (2) city-wide 360 Ambisonic sound and video recording, and (3) user experience testing.
 In-kind support from Swinburne will support these objectives through student projects and relevant staff time contributions.

 Software Development – Journey preparation

-$10K will be allocated to the hiring of a software engineer will be employed to integrate the core technologies already developed in our proof-of-concept applications (see supplementary material) into a smart phone app.
-This person has already been identified, having developed the software for our proof-of-concept systems.
-Focus will be placed on establishing core software infrastructure for voice-based user interaction, motion-compensated sound playback, incorporating relevant City of Melbourne open data sources, and facilities for adding new recorded locations, allowing scale up to city-wide (and beyond) locations
+$10K will hire a software engineer to integrate the core technologies already developed in our proof-of-concept applications (see supplementary material) into a smart phone app.
+This person has already developed the software for our proof-of-concept systems.
+We will focus on establishing core software infrastructure for voice-based user interaction, motion-compensated sound playback, incorporating relevant City of Melbourne open data sources, and facilities for adding new recorded locations, allowing scale up to city-wide (and beyond) locations.

 Software Development – On-foot guidance